 The ship headed to the Treasure Island anchorage to immediately transfer enough fuel out of the damaged tank, to below the water line, to stop the leak, authorities said, and no further fuel is believed to have leaked when the ship was sent to a second anchorage south of the bridge later in the morning.

-John Meadows, Cota's attorney, said his client left the
+John Meadows, Cota's attorney, said his client left the ship about 10 a.

 "At the time I left the ship, no oil spill equipment was on location," Cota wrote.
 Meadows acknowledged that Cota initially refused a Coast Guard interview Wednesday morning, because his lawyer was not available.
 The nearly four-hour interview, with Meadows present, was done 26 hours after the incident, on Thursday morning.